 | Tue, July 14 | Semifinal | Knockout | 2:00 PM |

-No USA, Canada, or Mexico matches are scheduled here.
-For the full tournament-wide bracket and ticket details, check the Dallas World Cup 2026 hub or the official Dallas FWC26 match schedule.
+No USA, Canada, or Mexico matches were scheduled here.
+For the venue’s full match list, see the Dallas World Cup 2026 hub or the official Dallas FWC26 match schedule.

 The Arlington Problem: No Train, No Bus, One Giant Parking Lot